|Yearly Weather Summary2015|

 Although Belize did not experience any tropical cyclone in 2015, the country was hit by both drought and flooding.
 The extreme drought of 2015 caused millions of dollars in losses to the agriculture industry.
 The main impact of the drought was felt in the northern and western parts of the country.
 Flooding in 2015 also resulted in millions of dollars lost to infrastructure and crop industry.
-Although the global temperature was at record high, the mean temperature across the country of Belize remained normal, in spite that the Philip Goldson International Airport and the Capital Belmopan recorded the highest average temperature in their records.
+Although the global temperature was at record high, the mean temperature for the country of Belize remained normal, in spite that the Philip Goldson International Airport and the Capital Belmopan recorded the highest average temperature in their records.

 In 2015, observation records from rainfall stations situated across the country showed that the first three months of the year (January-February-March) the rainfall were above normal as indicated by Graph 1 below.